 The scope of our information is limited to chiropractic and spinal injuries and conditions.
 To discuss options on the subject matter, please feel free to ask Dr. Jimenez or contact us at 915-850-0900 .

 Back pain and symptoms of sciatica can affect a majority of the population throughout their lifetime.
 Research studies have demonstrated that people who are overweight or obese experience more back complications than people with a healthy weight.
 A proper nutrition along with regular physical fitness can help with weight loss as well as help maintain a healthy weight to eliminate symptoms of back pain and sciatica.
 Chiropractic care is also another natural form of treatment which treats back pain and sciatica utilizing manual spinal adjustments and manipulations.

 .video-containerposition: relative; padding-bottom: 63%; padding-top: 35px; height: 0; overflow: hidden;.video-container iframeposition: absolute; top:0; left: 0; width: 100%; height: 100%; border: none; max-width:100%;

-The information herein on "Cheaper Healthier Food Can Lead to Healthy Choices" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Cheaper Healthier Food Can Lead to Healthy Choices" is not intended to replace a one-on-one relationship with a qualified health care professional or licensed physician and is not medical advice.
+We encourage you to make healthcare decisions based on your research and partnership with a qualified healthcare professional.